travisseymour/EPICpyDocs/docs/index.md

 #### EPICpy uses Python rather than C++

 First, it should be pointed out that EPICpy is not **completely** written in Python.
-EPICLib itself, that is, the cognitive architecture and various routines to allow creation and management of simulations using EPIC's subsystems, is still written in C++.
-In fact, to promote easily keeping up with ongoing changes to EPICLib that are underway, EPICpy allows easy drop-in updates of C++ from the [David Kieras'sEPIC github repository](https://github.com/dekieras/EPIC) if updates are posted.
+EPICLib itself, that is, the cognitive architecture and various routines to allow creation and management of simulations using EPIC's subsystems, is still written in C++ and compiled into an importable module for Python on Macos, Linux, and Windows.

 Everything else is programmed in Python.
 This includes task devices and perceptual encoders, which are programmed in Python and are stored and loaded into EPICpy as raw Python code.
 This means that no compilation is required; An EPICpy device written on one operating system will work exactly the same on another operating system.
 Most EPIC modeling is some combination of work on devices, encoders, and rule files.
 In EPICpy, these are all just text files.

 #### EPICpy requires no device/encoder compilation

 Because EPICpy devices and encoders are now just text-based Python code files, it means that the majority of EPIC modeling work can now be done with a code/text editor, no C++ or Python development environment is required.
 Just update your device in a text editor, have EPICpy re-load it, and press run to see your changes (or error messages, if something goes awry).
 In a sense, EPICpy itself becomes your development environment.
-Because Python code is relatively easy to read and write, it will be much easier to find students and assistants who have sufficient skill to create or edit devices and encoders.
+Because Python code is relatively easy to read and write, it will be much easier to find students, assistants and collaborators who have sufficient skill to create or edit devices and encoders.

 #### EPICpy GUI written in Python

 The EPICpy GUI application itself is written in Python.
 This means that if one desires to actually alter the operation of the EPICpy interface, they are free to do so.
 However, this would require setting up the EPICpy development environment on your computer.
-Running such a updated version of EPICpy would be easy, but compiling your changes back into a cross-platform executable will take further steps and knowledge.
+Running such an updated version of EPICpy would be easy, but compiling your changes back into a cross-platform executable will take further steps and knowledge.
 If you want to do this, see the appropriate "**EPICpy Development Environment**" section on the [Installing EPICpy](installing.md) page.

 #### EPICpy allows use of Python statistical and graphing

-Python has a rich set of modules and pacagkes for statistical analysis and graphing.
+Python has a rich set of modules and packages for statistical analysis and graphing.
 Because EPICpy includes the [Pingouin Statistical Package](https://pingouin-stats.org/), device programmers have access to the following facilities (see Pingouin docs for other imported packages):

 * [pingouin](https://pingouin-stats.org/)
 * [statsmodels](https://www.statsmodels.org/)